 Open-ended sensory play is on that list of things we love, too.

-Add in some science, and we’re even happier.
+Add in some hands-science, and we’re even happier.

 Needless to say, this glitter monster slime activity was a hit on many fronts.

 Before I jump in, though, a quick comment about safety.

 Children need to be supervised around these materials, and under no circumstances should they be put in anyone’s mouth.

 Be sure that everyone washes their hands after playing with the slime, too.
 We’ve never had any skin reactions to the recipes we’ve used, but everyone is different.
 It’s something to keep an eye on depending on what materials you choose to use (and if you or the children have sensitive skin or allergies).

 How to Make Monster Slime